 Or a violation can result in a large fine, civil penalties, or even a criminal proceeding and possible imprisonment.

-Chances are, most cities aren’t sending out cops on patrol to find and arrest travel trailers parked inappropriately, but to avoid any potential problems and frustrations, it’s best to know who to contact to make sure that your travel trailer is parked legally.
+Chances are, most cities don’t send cops to find and arrest travel trailers parked inappropriately.
+But to avoid any potential problems and frustrations, it’s best to know who to contact.
+This ensures your travel trailer is parked legally.

-In some areas, living in a travel trailer full-time just isn’t permitted unless it’s in a dedicated RV park or campground, but as the trend grows, more and more places are creating rules and regulations to accommodate those who prefer a non-standard living arrangement.
+In some areas, living in a travel trailer full-time just isn’t permitted.
+That is, unless it’s in a dedicated RV park or campground.
+But as the trend grows, hopefully more places may create regulations to accommodate those who prefer a non-standard living arrangement.

-The first place to go is the county or city office (whether online, over the phone, or in-person).
-Usually, there is a department that deals specifically with zoning and land use, but in some areas that may be incorporated into another department.
+If you plan to spend more than one night somewhere, do your homework.
+Find zoning information about RVs by locating the county or city zoning department (whether online, over the phone, or in-person).
+Usually, there is a department that deals specifically with zoning and land use.
+However in some areas that may be incorporated into another department.

 Be upfront and clear about your questions and intentions.
-Local governments aren’t in the business of making your life harder (even though it might feel that way sometimes), and they can’t help you if they don’t understand what you need.
+Local governments aren’t in the business of making your life harder (even though it might feel that way sometimes).
+They can’t help you if they don’t understand what you need.

-Letting local authorities know what your goals are helps them to be able to accurately approve your plans or offer suggestions and solutions for problems you may face.
+Let local authorities know your goals.
+This helps them accurately assess your plans or offer suggestions and solutions for problems you may face.

 A flyer released from the City of Las Vegas’s department of planning lists 20 of their most commonly asked questions about city code enforcements, several of which deal with RVs and travel trailers.

 When asked, “Can a person live in a motor home or trailer parked on my property or on the street?” the city responds that under no circumstances can RVs be either connected to residential utilities or lived in unless in a designated RV park.

 The city of Las Vegas also has strict guidelines about storing RVs in residential areas inside the city limits.